Christian Walker Player Props: Diamondbacks vs. Nationals

-Christian Walker, with a slugging percentage of .400 in his past 10 games -- including one home run -- will be in action for the Arizona Diamondbacks versus the Washington Nationals, with Patrick Corbin on the mound, June 7 at 7:05 PM ET.
+Christian Walker -- hitting .306 in his past 10 games -- will be in action for the Arizona Diamondbacks versus the Washington Nationals, with Josiah Gray on the mound, on June 8 at 1:05 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Nationals.
+In his most recent appearance, he had two hits (going 2-for-5) against the Nationals.

 Christian Walker Game Info & Props vs. the Nationals